 When to See a Doctor

 It’s important to prioritize medical care if you suspect your child has tonsillitis because treatment depends on the infection’s cause.
-In general, it’s a good idea to contact your child’s pediatrician or a K Health doctor if your child has any of the following signs or symptoms:
+In general, it’s a good idea to contact your child’s pediatrician if your child has any of the following signs or symptoms:

 - A sore throat that lasts more than two days